 Women’s Liberation became a burning issue in the 1960s, under the leadership of dedicated campaigners such as Betty Friedan.
-Women took to the streets demanding equality and burning their bra’s along the way – for the first time, men got to see women’s underwear in daylight.
+Women took to the streets demanding equality and burning their bra’s along the way.

 In 1970, a new book by a controversial new author hit the shops.
 The book was The Female Eunuch and the author was Germaine Greer.